rafaelmardojai/flatplay/README.md

 }
 ```

-Next, add new bindings to your `keymaps.json` file (you can open it with the `zed: open keypam` action):
+Next, add new bindings to your `keymaps.json` file (you can open it with the `zed: open keymap` action):

 ```json
 {